 The baseline expectation for a hybrid event is that it is able to serve a mix of both in-person and virtual audience members.
 In its most basic form, this probably doesn’t look too different from a traditional live event.
 Virtual attendees should have access to all or most of the content presented to the on-site audience.

 Some people may even opt to split their time between in-person and virtual attendance.
 Regardless of format, the experience should be seamless.
 To achieve this, the virtual infrastructure (such as the platform and app) must bridge the divide and blur the lines between audiences.

 The premium in-person experience may very well become the dominant form of hybrid event as time goes on, particularly for large companies that wish to cut their program expenses.
 Providing a limited live show while accommodating a much larger virtual audience is also an effective strategy for making events open to the public.
 By streaming events, companies can reach mass audiences with only an incremental increase in costs.

 Additionally, those attending in person may be charged a premium fee to be “in the room” for a more exclusive and dynamic experience.
-This approach will be used for Skift’s upcoming Global Forum, in which limited in-person tickets cost $2,495 while online tickets cost $345.
+An example of this approach is Skift’s Global Forum, in which limited in-person tickets cost $1,142 while online tickets cost $109.
 In this hybrid event model, it’s not as important to establish parity between formats.

 There’s something different about watching virtual programs hosted in front of live audiences.
 Intermittent bursts of laughter and crowd reactions can make an otherwise passive presentation feel more alive.
 For some companies, this is a great way to immerse remote attendees in content that feels engaging and natural.